ealbright98/Ansible-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Provisioning machine can accept connections from the Internet.
+Only the Provisioning machine can accept connections from the Internet through the SSH protocol.
 Access to this machine is only allowed from the following IP addresses:
 66.232.202.0/24

 Machines within the network can only be accessed by SSH.